marklogic-community/corb2/README.md

 ### User Guide
 This document and the [wiki](https://github.com/marklogic-community/corb2/wiki) provide a comprehensive overview of CoRB and the options available to customize the execution of a CoRB job, as well as the [ModuleExecutor Tool](#moduleexecutor-tool), which can be used to execute a single (XQuery or JavaScript) module in MarkLogic.

-For additional information, please refer to the [CoRB Wiki](https://github.com/marklogic-community/corb2/wiki).
+For additional information, refer to the [CoRB Wiki](https://github.com/marklogic-community/corb2/wiki).

 ### Downloads
-Download the latest release directly from https://github.com/marklogic-community/corb2/releases or resolve dependencies through [Maven Central](http://mvnrepository.com/artifact/com.marklogic/marklogic-corb) or [JCenter](https://bintray.com/marklogic/maven/marklogic-corb/view).
+Download the latest release directly from https://github.com/marklogic-community/corb2/releases or resolve dependencies through [Maven Central](http://mvnrepository.com/artifact/com.marklogic/marklogic-corb).

+### Compatability
-- CoRB v2.4.0 (or later) requires Java 8 (or later) to run.
+- [CoRB v2.4.0](https://github.com/marklogic-community/corb2/releases/tag/2.4.0) (or later) requires Java 8 (or later) to run.
 - [CoRB v2.3.2](https://github.com/marklogic-community/corb2/releases/tag/2.3.2) is the last release compatable with Java 7 and 6.
 - [CoRB v2.2.0](https://github.com/marklogic-community/corb2/releases/tag/2.2.0) (or later) requires [marklogic-xcc 8.0.* (or later)](https://developer.marklogic.com/products/xcc) to run.
   > Note: marklogic-xcc 8 is backwards compatible to MarkLogic 5 and runs on Java 1.6 or later.

 ### Getting Help
 To get help with CoRB